Well, where do we begin? There's so much I could tell you but so little space.

 My book biog describes me as... 'a science communicator who aims to make science accessible to all. ...
 She spends much of her time turning cutting-edge research and health policy jargon into something meaningful for the public, patients, doctors and policy makers.'

 Over the years I’ve been involved in all sorts, from Downing Street receptions, parliamentary events, TV interviews and multimillion pound fundraising galas, to challenging decision-makers, lecturing in human biology, fielding calls in a press office, and negotiating with building site managers.
-I've worked with healthcare professionals, scientists, politicians, the media, patients, the general public, celebrities, students and construction workers, amongst others.
-My work has taken me all over the place but I'm now based in the UK.
+I've worked with scientists, politicians, the media, healthcare professionals, patients, the general public, celebrities, students and construction workers, amongst others.
+There's never a dull moment!